 The survey results are modelled to gain a keen view of consumer preferences and price sensitivity, and accordingly optimize prices & distribution to maximize volume and marginal contributions.
 Purchase decision hierarchy model is developed using focus group data, by quantifying the utility of product attributes through multinomial discrete choice models.

-The pricing model is developed for different product-location combinations, visualized in an easy-to-use dashboard tool.
+The pricing model is developed for different product-location combinations, visualized in an easy-to-useapplication.
 Socialization of results, duplicating pricing models, etc., can help in scaling tool adoption across geographies at speed.

-Now that we have a grasp of what goes into the workings of a price optimization tool, let’s now take a look at how the aforementioned brewing giant utilized a Price Optimization Contextual AI tool across geographies to discover revenue opportunities worth hundreds of millions.
+Now that we have a grasp of what goes into the workings of a price optimization application, let’s now take a look at how the aforementioned brewing giant utilized a Price Optimization Contextual AI Application across geographies to discover revenue opportunities worth hundreds of millions.

 A leading brewery wanted to develop a unified pricing strategy across 200+ SKUs manufactured worldwide, without causing a negative impact on product sales

 TheMathCompany utilized conjoint analysis survey and discrete choice modeling techniques to determine optimal pricing and distribution of SKUs across geographies for the beverages and brewing manufacturer.